SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

       ENDLOOP.
       SORT tab BY file_name ASCENDING.

-      "In the following loop, the raw markdown content is retrieved using an HTTP GET request, also "by creating a client object and using a destination (another plain URL).
+      "In the following loop, the Markdown content is retrieved using an HTTP GET request, also "by creating a client object and using a destination (another plain URL).
 The URL is constructed "using the constant value plus the markdown file that was retrieved before.
       LOOP AT tab REFERENCE INTO DATA(cs).